gregorriegler/gregorriegler.github.io/_posts/2019-08-10-who-needs-lombok-anyhow.md

 __update:__ seems like i ran into a similar issue like [this](https://github.com/rzwitserloot/lombok/issues/1723), trying to upgrade to java 11.

-## If lombok is so bad, what are the alternatives?
+## Without lombok, what are the alternatives?
 We can just fall back to explicit pojo code.
 Some libs, ide features and plugins will help us out with the boilerplate.

 ### equals and hashcode